maldonmeehan/goodbye/README.md

 ## Setup/Installation Requirements

-* Clone the Git repository (it is password protected)
+* Clone the Git repository https://github.com/maldonmeehan/goodbye
-* Open https://github.com/maldonmeehan/goodbye in a Web browser of your choice
+* Open the html file in a Web browser of your choice
-* Read the text and view the photos
-* Take joy in simple things

 ## Known Bugs

-_Currently no known bugs_
+Currently no known bugs

 ## Support and contact details

-If you run into any issues or have questions, ideas or concerns, please contact Maldon at maldonmeehan@gmail.com or Noah at noahyasskin@gmail.com.
+If you run into any issues or have questions, ideas or concerns, please contact Maldon Meehan or Noah Yasskin.
 We welcome any contributions you would like to make to the code or content.

 ## Technologies Used